 - 1 cup water plus more to soak the quinoa

-- Remove from the oven and cool for at least 30 minutes, then remove from the loaf pan and let it cool completely on a rack.
+- Allow to cool.
+Remove from the oven and cool for at least 30 minutes, then remove from the loaf pan and let it cool completely on a rack.
 Serve and enjoy.

 - This bread is best served lightly toasted in a pan.